YaronWittenstein/Yaronwittenstein/content/post/train-your-own-neural-network/index.md

 <br/><br/>
 We can't read a million books over the course of our lifetime.
 <br/>
-Neither can we manually code a billion lines of code,
+Neither can we write a billion lines of code,
 <br/>
 speak fluently 100 different languages or paint million drawings.
 <br/>